 Use a static analysis tool that is capable of detecting some situations when a pointer is used after the storage it refers to is no longer a pointer to valid memory location.

-Allocating and freeing memory in different modules and levels of abstraction burdens the programmer with tracking the lifetime of that block of memory.
-This may cause confusion regarding when and if a block of memory has been allocated or freed, leading to programming defects such as double-free vulnerabilities, accessing freed memory, or dereferencing NULL pointers or pointers that are not initialized.
-To avoid these situations, it is recommended that memory be allocated and freed at the same level of abstraction, and ideally in the same code module.
+Memory should be allocated and freed at the same level of abstraction, and ideally in the same code module.

 6.15.6 Implications for standardization